isomerpages/moe-esp/_eco-stewardship-programme/What is the ESP?.md

 ---
 <h4>MOE's Eco Stewardship Programme</h4>
 <p>The Eco Stewardship Programme (ESP) forms a key part of the Singapore
 Green Plan 2030.
-The ESP builds on our schools’ experience of environmental education over the years and goes further by adopting a whole-school approach to nurturing stewards of the environment.</p>
+It builds on our schools’ experience of environmental education over the years and goes further by adopting a whole-school approach to nurturing stewards of the environment.</p>
 <p>From primary to pre-university levels, the ESP inspires students, teachers,